eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

 curl -d '{"name":"My Default Back-End", "host":"localhost", "port":8090, "contextPath":"", "https":false, "defaultBackend":true}' -H "Content-Type: application/json" -X POST http://localhost:8080/*front-end-context-path*/backend
 </pre>
 <p>
-Note: Back-end names must be unique and only two elements may not have the same "host", "port" and "contextPath", one of these three keys must be different.
+Note: Back-end names must be unique, two elements may not have the same "host", "port" and "contextPath", one of these three keys must be different.
-All myst have values except contextPath that may be empty.
+All must have values except contextPath that may be empty.
 There may also only be one default back-end instance.
 </p>

 <h3>Specified back-end</h3>